yieknee/yieknee.github.io/README.md

 ![Adas inspiration Board](./images/board.jpg)

 This is a [Stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-2) individual project.
-You will be submitting a PR for this project at the end.
+You will be submitting a PR for this project at the end by **Monday December 17th**.

 ## Learning Goals
 This project should enable you to demonstrate learning in: